Enter a Murderer: Plot summary

 Journalist Nigel Bathgate accompanies his friend Chief Inspector Roderick Alleyn to a production of "The Rat and the Beaver" at the Unicorn Theatre.
 The star of the show is Felix Gardener, a friend of Nigel's, who plays the titular Rat.
 The production is fantastic, and Alleyn and Bathgate's eyes are glued to the stage.
 In the climactic scene, the Rat makes a dramatic entrance and shoots the Beaver, played by Arthur Surbonadier.
 The Beaver stares angrily at the Rat and drops dead.
 Only, this is not part of the show.
 Surbonadier really is dead, having been killed because the prop bullets in the Rat's gun were secretly replaced by real ones.

 Alleyn takes control of the investigation and learns nearly everyone in the cast hated Surbonadier.
 He fought with Gardener about several things, most importantly actress Stephanie Vaughn.
 The prop bullets were stored in a desk and must have been switched when the lights went out before the play began.
 Everybody seems to have an alibi.
 A pair of grey woolen gloves are found, smeared with stage makeup.
 The prop bullets have a similar substance on them.
 Alleyn learns very little from his interviews but suspects that Props, the prop manager, knows more than he lets on.

 Alleyn, aided by Bathgate and Inspector Fox, begins to look into Surbonadier's personal life.
 The actor's uncle, Jacob Saint, owns the Unicorn and was once the target of a libelous accusation of being involved in a drug smuggling ring.
 The letter was allegedly written by a journalist named Edward Wakeford, but many people believe Arthur wrote it himself as an attempt to blackmail his wealthy uncle.
 When Alleyn searches the actor's flat, he finds a what looks like a sheet of paper used to practice forging Wakeford's signature.
 Alleyn arrests Saint, but is coy publicly about what the exact charges are.

 Alleyn asks for a recreation of everyone's movements backstage before the play began.
-The night before the recreation is to take place, a police deputy tracks a suspect back to the Unicorn, where he is soon found dead.
-Although it looks like suicide, Alleyn knows it is murder and uses the reaction from his prime suspect to the discovery of the body to prove that it was murder.
+The night before the recreation is to take place, Alleyn finds Props dead at the theatre.
+Although it looks like suicide, Alleyn knows it is yet another murder; he uses the reaction from his prime suspect Felix Gardener to the discovery of the body, to prove that Gardener was the killer.